codingMustache/codingMustache/README.md

 ## Joke of the Day

-I gave all my dead batteries away today, free of charge.
+Why are oranges the smartest fruit?
+Because they are made to concentrate.

 ## Daily Trivia

-What was the name given to Android 4.3?
+In programming, what do you call functions with the same name but different implementations?
- 1. Jelly Bean
+ 1. Overriding
- 2. Nutella
+ 2. Inheriting
- 3. Froyo
+ 3. Abstracting
- 4. Lollipop
+ 4. Overloading

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  Overloading
 </details>